baffou/PhaseLAB_doc/docs/source/intro.rst

 How to setup CGM experimentally?
 ---------------------------------

 There exist commercial QLSI cameras.
 All of them can be easily implemented in a microscope to perform CGM experiments.
-Here is for instance a movie of U2OS living cells acquired with the `Makatea camera <https://www.silios.com/wavefront-imaging>`_ from Silios Technology, and processed with |PhaseLAB|:
+Here is for instance a movie of U2OS living cells processed with |PhaseLAB|:

 .. raw:: html